 The warmth of the sunset sheds the sky into thin linings of gold, pink and orange.
 Moments passed by without having a track of time.
 Those were timeless moments with a random bunch of men.
 We started off as strangers, exchanged smiles, eye glances, glee and ended up with warm memories.

-The varied color linings of the Sunset reminds me of how different each persons’ life is on Earth.
+The varied colour linings of the Sunset reminds me of how different each persons’ life is on Earth.
 Sometimes, it’s unimaginably difficult whereas sometimes the difficulty lies just in the way we percept things.
 Amidst the bunch of these men, I learn to grow more respect, love, and gratitude for all the people around me.
 It’s mesmerizing how they find happiness and satisfaction in everyday trivia.

 Capturing fond memories, engaging myself with life-changing experiences; I bid adieu to the awesome people, their smile, their spark in the eyes and to the tiny grains of salt that shimmer under the sunset sky.